dbones-labs/laters/documentation/configuration/programcs.md

 ### Configuration object

 > [!NOTE]
-> Each propery has .NET comments against then.
+> Each property has .NET comments against then.

-You can use either the .NET configurtion classes or code to override any default configuraion that Laters uses
+You can use either the .NET configuration classes or code to override any default configuration that Laters uses

 **Via code:**